 [You can find a list of the research related to gratitude here.]

 So gratitude has tangible benefits, and it only seems natural for traders to get into the habit.

 How to Develop The Habit of Gratitude

 You don’t have to make it complicated.
 Hopefully, you already hold a trading journal.
 Just try to make some space in there to document the positive events that have happened in your day or week.

 You could just do it mentally, and it’s really up to you, but, personally, I prefer writing.

 Again, gratitude is a habit.
-And I promise you, it’s a well-worth one!
+And I promise you, it’s a worthy one!

 Keep doing it until it becomes a habit.
 And you don’t even have to do it for long.
 The research is pretty conclusive on that: 5-15 minutes is all you need.